 Remember the Singular Verb

 The most common mistake people make with "everyone" is using a plural verb.
-Always remember that "everyone" is grammatically singular, even though it refers to a group of people.
+Because of that, always remember that "everyone" is grammatically singular, even though it refers to a group of people.
 Use singular verbs like "is," "was," "has," and "does" when "everyone" is the subject of the sentence.

 This simple rule can significantly improve the accuracy and clarity of your writing.